SoundOfTheSky/utils/README.md

 Like setInterval but with cron.
 Returns clear function.
 ### function getNextCron
 Find next cron tick after passed date
+### class SpeedCalculator
+Object that calculates speed, ETA and percent of any measurable task.

+`push()` chunks into speed calculator and then read `stats` for results.
+`size` - a target then task is finished.
+Without it only speed is calculated.
+`historyTime` - is a time period based on which speed will be calculated.

 ## types
 Damn, I **love** TypeScript.